 How we manage finances as full-time digital nomadsAt a very high level, we rely heavily on technology.

-Given our less than stable connectivity, it's extremely important that all our bills are on Autopay (we will talk more about automation below).
+Given our less than stable connectivity, all our bills must be on Autopay (we will talk more about automation below).
 The last thing we want to do is be hit with a late fee because we were out hiking a national park.

 Having everything on autopay means we never have to worry about a payment being late.